 Locations & Seating

-Travellers report plenty of couches and benches without armrests throughout the 3 terminals.
-If you still prefer to stretch out on the floor, you’ll be happy to know most flooring is carpeted, though a sleep mat or sleeping bag will provided added cushion and warmth.
+Travellers report plenty of couches and benches without armrests throughout the three terminals.
+If you still prefer to stretch out on the floor, you’ll be happy to know most flooring is carpeted, though a sleep mat or sleeping bag will provide added cushion and warmth.

 Here are good sleep spots that travellers have reported:

-- Try your luck in a cafe that’s closed for the night – some travellers have had success resting on soft benches or pushing chairs together for a makeshift bed.
+• Try your luck in a cafe closed for the night – some travellers have had success resting on soft benches or pushing chairs together for a makeshift bed.

 Rest Zones